fluidsonic/fluid-gradle/README.md

-fluid-library
+fluid-gradle
 =============

-Gradle plugin used to simplify configuration of all `com.github.fluidsonic.*` Kotlin libraries.
+Gradle plugin for simplifying the configuration of `io.fluidsonic.*` Kotlin libraries

 License